grammyjs/website/site/docs/guide/api.md

 Analogously, whenever a user responds, the inverse path is taken.

 ::: tip Circumventing file size limits
-The Telegram backend allows your bot to [send files](./files.md) of any size.
+The Telegram backend allows your bot to [send files](./files.md) up to 2000 MB.
 However, the Bot API server that is responsible for translating the requests to HTTP restricts the file size to 50 MB for downloads and 20 MB for uploads.

 Hence, if you circumvent the Bot API server that Telegram runs for you, and simply [host your own Bot API server](https://core.telegram.org/bots/api#using-a-local-bot-api-server), you can allow your bot to send files up to 2000 MB.